pergus/netbox-zabbix/README.md

 ### Todo
+netbox_zabbix.jobs.ExceptionWithData: ('Error -32602: Invalid params., Cannot link template "AXIS Debian" to host "dk-ece007w", because its parent template "ICMP Ping" would be linked twice.', -32602)

+* Should I add additional iformation about templates to Zabbix to make the checks easier.

-* There might a logical error in how Device/VM mapping is working.
+[DONE] There might a logical error in how Device/VM mapping design.

-* Test delete of interface(s) etc.
+* The interface hostid shoud be set to the Zabbix Hostid.

+* Rename 'host' in Interfaces to zconf?

+* Add delete button to Agent Interfaces and SNMP Interfaces under the Device Components.

+* Update/Delete interfaces should record the changes in the ZC change log and update Zabbix.

-* If a global default setting changes, then all ZC in NB and Z should be updated.
+* If a global default setting changes, should all ZC and Hosts in Z also update?
+  Don't think so.

 * When the implementation works for Devices, implement the corresponding code for Virual Machines.

 * Not all interface default settings are used, e.g. snmpv3_contextname.
   So go over the import code in jobs.py and make use of the default settings.

-* The helper function 'quick_add_interface' should take a Zabbix Config

-  instance as argument and only add an interface.
-Now it also creates

-  the Zabbix Config which isn't correct if we want separations of concerns.
+[DONE] The helper function 'quick_add_interface' should take a Zabbix Config instance as argument and only add an interface.
+Now it also creates the Zabbix Config which isn't correct if we want separations of concerns.